Reduction and isogenies of elliptic curves: Proof of Theorem

 Let $R$ be a complete discrete valuation ring with valuation $v$, fraction field $K$, and perfect residue field $k$ of characteristic $p>0$.
 Let $K^{\text{s}}$ be a fixed separable closure of $K$ and let $G_K=\text{Gal}(K^{\text{s}}/K)$.
 Assume that $E/K$ has a cyclic $K$-rational isogeny $\phi$ of prime degree $\ell > 3$ with kernel denoted by $C$.
 We assume that $\ell \neq p$ throughout this section.
 Let $P \in E[\ell]$ be a generator for $C$.
 Write $L/K$ for the minimal field of definition of the point $P$, i.e., $L$ is the field obtained by adjoining the coordinates of $P$ to the field $K$.
 Extend $P$ to a basis $\{P, Q \}$ of $E[\ell]$ and denote $\bar{\rho}_{E,\ell} : G_K \longrightarrow \rm{GL}(\mathbb{F}_{\ell})$ the mod $\ell$ representation of $E/K$ with respect to the basis $\{ P, Q \}$.
 Let $B$ be the Borel subgroup of $\rm{GL}(\mathbb{F}_{\ell})$, i.e.,

 and let $B_1$ be the subgroup

-Using Galois theory we can prove the following (see also \cite[Lemma 3.1]{cremonanajman}). \begin{lemma} The degree of the extension $L/K$ divides $\ell-1$. \end{lemma} \begin{proof} Since the isogeny $\phi$ is defined over $K$, we have that $\bar{\rho}_{E,\ell}(G_K)$ is a subgroup of $B$.
+Using Galois theory we can prove the following (see also \cite[Lemma 3.1]{cremonanajman}). \begin{lemma} Let $E/K$ be an elliptic curve with a cyclic $K$-rational isogeny $\phi$ of prime degree $\ell > 3$ such that $\ell \neq p$.
+Let $P \in E[\ell]$ be a generator for the kernel of $\phi$ and write $L/K$ for the minimal field of definition of $P$.
+Then the degree of the extension $L/K$ divides $\ell-1$. \end{lemma} \begin{proof} Since the isogeny $\phi$ is defined over $K$, we have that $\bar{\rho}_{E,\ell}(G_K)$ is a subgroup of $B$.
 Therefore, it follows from Galois theory that which divides $[B : B_1]=\ell-1$.

 \end{proof}

 Denote by $E_L/L$ the base extension of $E/K$ to $L$.
 The following lemma will be useful in our proofs below.